nens/python-subgrid/README.rst

 that is used there is the one from the last successful build of ``subgridf90``, which is placed in ``/opt/3di/``.

-The tests need testcases.
-Currently it are some of the actual in-production datasets used for the 3di websites ("betondorp", "delfland").
-These are available as svn:externals in the subgrid library directory.
+The functional tests need testcases.
+Run ``update_testcases.sh`` to check them out and test them.
+The tests find them automatically, so a simple ``bin/test`` is enough.

 You can symlink those directories next to this README.
 You can also set the ``SCENARIO_BASEDIR`` environment variable.
 Either set it globally or run the tests like this, for instance::

-    $ SCENARIO_BASEDIR=../subgridf90/testcases bin/test
+    $ SCENARIO_BASEDIR=/some/directory bin/test

 If the scenarios cannot be found, the functional model tests are skipped, btw.